Reduce time and stress throughout the home renovation process with these tips & tricks.

 There is an endless range of products available in the market for just about everything.
-Tiles for example can range from less than $20.00 per square metre to over $400.00 per square metre.
+Tiles, for example, can range from less than $20.00 per square metre to over $400.00 per square metre.
 Toilets from less than $200.00 to over $1000.00.
 The products you select will affect the cost of your project.

 Ad-built makes allowances for your ‘selection items’ like tiles, toilets, vanities, towel rails and shower screens.
 You can choose to stay within the allocated allowance or select higher priced items and just pay the difference plus builders margin.
-Ad-built explain how this is done during our design phase, in our contract documents and at contract signing.
+Ad-built explains how this is done during our design phase, in our contract documents and at contract signing.

 Another advantage Ad-built provide is that the amounts charged to you for your ‘selection items’ as discussed above are based on our purchasing price, not the retail price.
 This gives you extra savings on many items.

 Have a basic understanding of terms used in the building industry and how they affect you.

 Knowing what building terms mean is important when comparing prices and entering a contract.

 Ad-built’s designers are very experienced in the building industry and will explain any terms that are unfamiliar to you as well as walk you through every step in the process.
 This helps you feel safe and supported through the whole process, even if you have never renovated before.

 Builders may use many different forms on contracts and show their pricing differently.
 This doesn’t mean that you are being ripped off but highlights the importance of understanding and knowing what are your contractual rights and obligations.

 Ad-built clearly shows in all of our contracts what your total contract sum is and how this sum can vary.
 Below are some brief descriptions of what may vary your total contract sum;